LLNL/msr-safe/README.md

 There are no msr_safe-specific error conditions.

+# ALLOWLIST CONTRIBUTIONS

+The contribs/ folder contains allowlists shared by our external collaborators, organized by site-name.

 # msr-save

 The msrsave utility provides a mechanism for saving and restoring MSR values